NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

 === "Updating nRF52840 SoC firmware"

-    To program Nordic Thingy using the USB-C connection, complete the following steps:
+    To program Nordic Thingy using the USB connection, complete the following steps:

     !!! note "Note"
         To update the Thingy:91 through USB, the nRF9160 SiP and nRF52840 SoC bootloaders must be factory-compatible.